What is eDiscovery Processing?

-At the most basic level, processing in Digital WarRoom is as simple as dragging and dropping your collection onto the tool.
-To follow best practices in processing, first you must understand that although processing is the first wizard in the Digital WarRoom software, your eDiscovery workflow actually begins outside the tool with proper identification, preservation, and collection of documents.
+To follow best practices in processing, first you must understand that although processing is the first wizard in the Digital WarRoom software, your electronic discovery workflow actually begins outside the tool with proper identification, preservation, and collection of files.

-This is a brief reminder to carefully consider all possible collection sources.
-Our more detailed checklist manifesto – coming soon, will cover the details of how to correctly interview and define that data canonical of your client.
+This tip is a brief reminder to carefully consider all possible collection sources.
+Our more detailed eDiscovery Checklist Manifesto covers the details of how to correctly interview and define that data canonical of your client.

 In identification, did you consider different forms of email?
 A typical Outlook or Office 365 client can be exported into a PST.
 This is a container file that contains a significant amount of metadata on every email in your account.
 When a PST is dropped onto Digital WarRoom and processed, you will have access to information that may not have been previously viewable.
 For example, if someone was Bcc’d, their name will populate in the corresponding column in DWR.